koenrane/KR-new-site/content/how-low-should-fruit-hang-before-we-pick-it.md

 >
 > by employing the fact that $R_1 <R_2 <R_3,$ algebraic manipulation produces an assertion that a quantity is strictly less than itself.
 Therefore, no such intervening $s_2$ can exist. ∎

-> [!math] Proposition 2: Plan overlap is very restricted
+> [!math] Proposition 2: Plan overlap is restricted
 > Suppose $\bar{a}$ and $\bar{a}'$ appear in an impact partition which is
 >
 > Constrained